"I've fucking seen him," Erin Tan snapped, "And don't you go saying I haven't!"

 It wasn't a very big gun, not as big as some I'd seen in holovids, but it was made for a grown-up with grown-up-sized hands.

 I'm eleven years old.
-My hands are eleven-year-old size, and I had to use both of them to hold the gun, even though they said it was
+My hands are eleven-year-old size, and I had to use both of them to hold the gun, even though they said it was my gun now

 It was dark in the forest.
 Somewhere above the treetops the moon was just shy of half-full, but no light penetrated the thick pines.
 The man beside me held a hand-torch, and its pale yellow beam made the night around us seem even blacker.